RGMA91/product/README.md

+## Product Catalog Example by MARG91 - Spring Boot

-Basic application startup guide (in localhost, mvn command needed):
+### Basic application startup guide (in localhost, mvn command needed):
-- execute the following command in the same directory that the pom.xml file is (~/product): mvn clean test spring-boot:run this command is to ensure that the tests compiled files are cleaned first, then recompiled and executed, before starting the spring boot server
+execute the following command in the same directory that the pom.xml file is (~/product):

+		mvn clean test spring-boot:run

+this command is to ensure that the tests compiled files are cleaned first, then recompiled and executed, before starting the spring boot server

+### OpenAPI / Swagger:

 OpenApi:
 http://localhost:8080/api-docs